 What Sets and Reps Should I Do On The Trap Bar Deadlift?

-The trap bar deadlift is a great compound exercise that responds well to all sets and rep scheme.
+The trap bar deadlift is a great compound exercise that responds well to all sets and rep schemes.

 What Weight Should I Use In The Trap Bar Deadlift?

-Some people find that they can lift at least 110% of the weight that they can normally lift with a straight bar.
+Some people find that they can lift at least 110% of the weight that they can normally lift on the regular deadlift with a straight bar.